cabloy/zova/zova-docs/guide/essentials/scope/introduction.md

 # Module Scope

 In Zova, the actual business code development is done in modules.
-As a relatively independent business unit, the module contains various types of resources: `Config`, `Constant`, `Locale I18n`, `Error exception`, `Component`, etc. In order to uniformly manage these resources and facilitate the definition and use of resources, Zova provides the `Scope` object
+As a relatively independent business unit, the module contains various types of resources: `Config`, `Constant`, `Locale I18n`, `Error exception`, `Component`, `Api Service`, etc. In order to uniformly manage these resources and facilitate the definition and use of resources, Zova provides the `Scope` object

 ## How to obtain Scope Instance?